Dolls (2007 film)

 Dolls (Pusinky) is a 2007 Czech drama film directed by Karin Babinská.

 Synopsis

-During summer holidays, four teenagers, three girls and a boy, in search of sexual experiences and excesses of all kinds, decide to join Amsterdam by hitchhiking.
+During summer holidays, four teenagers, three girls and a boy, in search of sexual experiences and excesses of all kinds, decide to go to Amsterdam by hitchhiking.
 Their personalities will be revealed, and the introverted Iska will choose to openly assume the desire she feels for her best friend Karolína.